anaskhan96/Go-AlGo/README.md

 # Go-AlGo

-This repository contains the algorithms implemented in Golang (Go) during *Design and Analysis of Algorithms Laboratory* (CS255) course in *PES University*, Bangalore.
+This repository contains the algorithms (implemented in [Go](https://golang.org/)) taught during *Design and Analysis of Algorithms Laboratory* (CS255) course in *PES University*, Bangalore.
 All files have been grouped according to the week in which they were implemented.

 ## Testing